openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Credential Issuer MUST publish a mapping of every Credential Type it supports to a scope value.

-# OpenID for Verifiable Presentations profile for IETF SD-JWT VC over HTTPS
+# OpenID for Verifiable Presentations profile for IETF SD-JWT VC

 Requirements for both the Wallet and the Verifier: